 - Install and activate Posts Table Pro.

-- Add a simple shortcode to your site wherever you want to list custom posts.
+- Add your table to your site wherever you want to list custom posts.

 Do you have questions about how to list WordPress custom post types on your site?
 Leave them in the comments section below!